-1.00 EXPLAINING THE ANNUAL REPORT 4.5: 1.01 On 18 February 2020, following the recommendation of the Cabinet and consideration by the Audit Committee, the Council approved the Treasury Management Strategy 2020/21.
-1.02 The Council delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to Cabinet, and for execution and administration of treasury management decisions to the Corporate Finance Manager, who acts in accordance with the Council's Treasury Management Policy Statement, Strategy and Practices.
+1.00 EXPLAINING THE ANNUAL REPORT 1.01 On 15 th February 2022, Council approved the Treasury Management Strategy 2022/23, following the recommendation of the Cabinet and consideration by the Governance and Audit Committee.
+1.02 The Council delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to Cabinet, and the execution and administration of treasury management decisions to the Corporate Finance Manager, who acts in accordance with the Council's Treasury Management Policy Statement, Strategy and Practices.
 1.03 The Council has nominated the Governance and Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.
-CONSIDERATIONS 1.04 The draft Treasury Management Annual Report 2020/21 is attached as Appendix 1.
-As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by the Governance and Audit Committee on 28 July where officers responded to questions to the satisfaction of the Committee and there are no specific issues to bring to the attention of Cabinet.
-It is recommended that the report be presented to Council on 19 th October for final approval.
-Summary of Key Points 1.05 The major influence on the UK economy in 2020/21 was the COVID-19 Pandemic.
-The Bank of England cut the Bank Rate to 0.1% and the UK Government provided a range of fiscal stimulus measures to support the economy through this unprecedented time.
-Section 2 of the report provides a full economic and interest rate review for 2020/21.
-The uncertainty created by the negotiations towards the UK's exit from the European Union continued until almost the end of 2020, with a trade deal being agreed with only days to spare before the 11pm, 31 December deadline.
-1.06 Short term money market rates remained at very low levels which continued to have a significant impact on investment income.
-The average return on Council investments for the year was 0.03%.
+CONSIDERATIONS 1.04 The draft Treasury Management Annual Report 2022/23 is attached as Appendix 1.
+As required by the Council's Financial Procedure Rules, this Annual Report was reviewed by the Governance and Audit Committee on 26 th July where officers responded to questions to the satisfaction of the Committee and there are no specific issues to bring to the attention of Cabinet.
+It is recommended that the report be presented to County Council on 24 th October for final approval.
+Summary of Key Points 1.05 The war in Ukraine continued to keep global inflation above Central Bank targets and the UK economic outlook remained relatively weak with the chance of a mild recession.
+The economic backdrop during January to March continued to be characterised by high energy and commodity prices, high inflation, and the associated impact on household budgets and spending.
+From 0.75% in March 2022, the Bank of England increased the official Bank Rate to 4.25% during the financial year.
+The annual CPI measure of UK inflation started the financial year at 5.5% then rose strongly and remained high in subsequent months.
+The annual headline CPI registered 10.4% in February.
+Section 2 of the report provides a full economic and interest rate review for 2022/23.
+1.06 Due to increases in the UK bank rate, the short-term money market rates have been higher than expected.
+The average interest rate on the investment income earned in the year was 1.87%.
 Section 4 provides further details of the Council's investment activity during the year.

-1.07 Public Works Loan Board (PWLB) long term rates temporarily increased during the Government's consultation on the PWLB loans facility, but returned to their previously low levels when the results of the consultation were announced in November 2020.
-A total of £8.96m PWLB loans were taken out during the year.
-Of these, £3.96m have been on-lent to NEW Homes, the Council's wholly owned subsidiary, to fund the building of affordable homes in Flintshire.
+1.07 Public Works Loan Board (PWLB) long term rates increased during 2022/23 and a total of £5m PWLB loans were taken out during the year.
 Section 3 provides more information on borrowing and debt management during the year.
-1.08 Debt rescheduling opportunities were considered by officers and the Council's treasury management advisors.
+1.08 Options for debt rescheduling were explored in conjunction with our treasury management advisors.
 The premium charged for early repayment of PWLB debt remained relatively expensive for the loans in the Council's portfolio and therefore unattractive for debt rescheduling activity.
 As a consequence, no rescheduling activity was undertaken.
-1.09 The treasury function operated within the limits detailed in the Treasury Management Strategy 2020/21.
+1.09 The treasury function operated within the limits detailed in the Treasury Management Strategy 2022/23.